congressional delegation to the United Nations Climate Change Conference

 Work on the Ground

-While at COP, the SEEC Institute delegation will work on a number of important issue areas and missions, including strengthening U.S. climate diplomacy, engaging on climate and trade policy, rallying the U.S. private sector, and promoting American commercial diplomacy.
-The daily delegation schedule at COP 30 will focus on activities like these:
+At COP, SEEC Institute works on a number of important issue areas and missions, including strengthening U.S. climate diplomacy, engaging on climate and trade policy, rallying the U.S. private sector, and promoting American commercial diplomacy.
+The daily delegation schedule at COP focuses on activities like these:

 Conduct bilateral meetings and policy exchanges with foreign government delegations;